 TV with digital channels, DVD, CD, washer/drier, microwave, electric cooker, dishwasher, hairdryer x 2.

-Cot (please bring your own baby linen) & highchair available on request.
+Travel cot (please bring your own baby linen) & a highchair available on request.

 Regret no pets.

 Enclosed courtyard garden with furniture and bbq.